Urban Jungle, Born Fair

 What percentage of your roof is flat?
 What lock do you have on the front door?
 What job do you do?
 What’s your marital status ....

 It can feel like a pretty personal interrogation.
 Only once they know all your details will they give you a price.
 Why?
 So they can price on things like age, occupation, and if you're married or not.
-This means that people from certain age groups -usually the younger generation - and certain occupations end up getting hit with steeper policies.
+This means that people from certain age groups and occupations end up getting hit with steeper policies.

 On top of this, the insurance industry has been riddled with ‘price walking’.

 Price walking was a practice where new customers were offered cheaper rates than existing customers renewing their policies, even though they were getting the same cover.
 You might hear it referred to as a loyalty penalty because loyal customers ended up paying more money for their policies.

 Price walking has been standard industry practice for years now and the bread and butter for many insurers, but it’s something we’ve never done, because it’s fundamentally unfair.

 In fact, we lobbied with the FCA (Financial Conduct Authority) about it and, as of 2022, it has now been banned.

 Jimmy, CEO and Co-Founder of Urban Jungle commented: